- About the hearings

 How do I apply to have practising restrictions imposed by the Tribunal lifted or varied?

-You must send an application to the Clerk to the Solicitors Disciplinary Tribunal, copied to the Solicitors Regulation Authority, confirming that you wish to apply to lift or vary the conditions.
+You must send an application in the prescribed form to the Clerk to the Solicitors Disciplinary Tribunal, copied to the Solicitors Regulation Authority, confirming that you wish to apply to lift or vary the conditions.
 You should include the case number of the Tribunal case in which the conditions were imposed and, if available, a copy of the Judgment.
 Most Judgments are published on the Tribunal’s website.
 You should explain in as much detail as possible why you wish to apply to remove or vary the conditions, and attach copies of any documentary evidence which in your opinion support your application.
 This could, include, for example, a signed statement from your employer, references, and/or evidence of courses attended.
 Your own statement should include a Statement of Truth as follows:

 "I believe that the facts stated in this witness statement are true' and be followed by your signature and the date."